sedaro/sedaro-matlab/README.md

 ### Known Issues

 - Error responses are more specific than what is shown throughout the documentation.
 A 4xx or 5xx error will be returned in all error cases.
 Only a `200` status indicates success.
 See a given error response for additional details.

 ## Installation & Usage

-### Requirements.

-Download Matlab environment via [Download Matlab](https://www.mathworks.com/downloads/).

 ### Cloning the Repo

-Clone the following repo from GitHub via [Matlab Repo](https://github.com/sedaro/sedaro-matlab/tree/main/%2Bsedaro) and you can used it to interact with Sedaro API from your Matlab environment.

-## Getting Started

-After following the [installation procedure](#installation--usage) instruction:
+To get started, clone this repository into a location that is accessible from your MATLAB IDE.

+### Using `sedaro`

-Navigate to your `'sedaro-matlab/+sedaro'` directory, where you will find the following files:
+Within the `'+sedaro'` directory you will find the following files:

-* `'externals.m'`: A file that contains the main example demonstrating how to interact with the Sedaro API as well as function definitions.
+* `'externals.m'`: A file that contains the main example demonstrating how to interact with the Sedaro API via a simple cosimulation example.

-* `'deserialize.m'`: A file that contains the implementation of the deserialization process.

-* `'serialize.m'`: A file that contains the implementation of the serialization process.

-* `'is_struct_array.m'`: A file that contains a function that checks if a variable is a struct array.

-* `'test_serdes.m'`: A file that tests multiple input values to serialize/ deserialize.

-* `'Secrets.m'`: A file that is used to retrieve the host URL, API key, branch IDs, workspace ID, or any other secrets from `'config.properties'`.
+* `'deserialize.m'`: Function for deserializing cosimulator responses from Sedaro into MATLAB.
+* `'serialize.m'`: Function for serializing cosimulator requests from MATLAB into Sedaro.
+* `'test_serdes.m'`: `serialize`/`deserialize` unit tests.

-* `'config.properties'`: A file that contains key-value pairs of the secrets used to access the API.
-You need to retrieve these credentials from the Sedaro website [Home Page](https://satellite.sedaro.com) and assign them to the corresponding key in this file.
+* `'config.properties'`: A file that contains key-value pairs of the secrets/credentials and other parameters that are used to access the Sedaro API.
+You can retrieve these credentials from the Sedaro platform [here](https://satellite.sedaro.com).

 Example: (Please follow the same format, leaving a space before and after the equal sign)